linuxdeepin/deepin-manual/manual-assets/professional/dde-file-manager/en_US/index.md

 - Delete the newly created file/folder.
 - Resume the renamed file/folder to the previous name.
 - Restore the deleted file/folder from trash.
-- Restore the moved (via drag or cut) file/folder to the previous location.
+- Restore the moved (via dragging or cutting) file/folder to the previous location.
 - Delete the copied and pasted file/folder.

 > ![attention](icon/attention.svg)Attention: If the above operations are continuous, you can undo all of them; if there is file overwriting or permanently file deleting, then you can only return to that step.